dart-lang/language/working/0723-static-extensions/feature-specification.md

 arguments to `E` for the type parameters of `E` in the on-type of `E` (which by construction is an instantation of `C`).*

-The static type of the constructor reference in this case is the static type of the fully resolved reference as determined a subsequent section.
+The static type of the constructor tearoff in this case is the static type of the fully resolved tearoff as determined a subsequent section.

-#### Type inference for constructor references with explicitly provided type arguments.
+#### Type inference for constructor tearoffs with explicitly provided type arguments.

-Consider a constructor reference of the form `C<TypeArguments>.name`, where `E.name` is the fully resolved reference to the constructor.
-Let `M` be the un-instantiated on-type of `E` and let `Signature` be the parameter signature of E.name.
+Consider a constructor tearoff of the form `C<TypeArguments>.name` or `C<TypeArguments>`, where `E.name` is the fully resolved target for the constructor.
+Let `M` be the un-instantiated on-type of `E` and let `Signature` be the parameter signature of `E.name`.

-If `E` declares no type parameters, then no further inference is required, and the static type of the reference is `C<TypeArguments>
+If `E` declares no type parameters, then no further inference is required, and the static type of the tearoff is `C<TypeArguments>
 Function(Signature)`.

 It is a static error if `M` is not a subtype of `C<TypeArguments>`.

 *In this case, there are no type parameters to solve for.
-The type through which the reference performed is used as the static return type of the reference, and is required to be a supertype of the on-type of the extension.*
+The type through which the reference is performed is used as the static return type of the reference, and is required to be a supertype of the on-type of the extension.*

 Otherwise, let `TypeParameters1` be the type parameters declared by `E`.
-Type inference for the reference is performed by subtyping matching `M <# C<TypeArguments>` solving for `TypeParameters1`.
+Type inference for the tearoff is performed by subtyping matching `M <# C<TypeArguments>` solving for `TypeParameters1`.

 *Inference use the explicitly given `TypeArguments` to constrain the